 More information on the cities’ open data platforms can be found at the following links:

-To learn more about research undertaken by the Alliance’s data cluster to understand the wider demand for open data in Scotland click here.
+To learn more about research – commissioned by Scottish Cities Alliance and undertaken on behalf of the Data Cluster – to understand the wider demand for open data in Scotland click here.